-Brambles Injury Frequency Rate is the primary measure of safety performance in Brambles.
-BIFR should be regarded as being generally comparable to the Total recordable Injury Frequency Rate (TIFR) or Total Recordable Injury Rate (TRR) used in other businesses.
-(Note: Modified duties and or external medical treatments are not always included in these rates.)
+The Brambles Injury Frequency Rate (BIFR) is the primary measure of safety performance in Brambles.
+BIFR should be regarded as being generally comparable to the Total Recordable Injury Rate (TRIR) used in other businesses.
+The difference is that BIFR is a measure of incidents per million work hours (exposure hours) while the more common TRIR measure incidents per 200,000 exposure hours.